Working Builds

 Friends Job Dashboard

 Every lead gets an AI fit score.
-Mark one interesting and tell JJ why - it learns their preferences and sharpens future results.
+Mark one interesting and tell JJ (the AI assistant built into the system) why -- it learns their preferences and sharpens future results.
 When they're ready to apply, one click tailors a resume and cover letter to that specific job.

 See the full walkthrough